pace-neutrons/Horace/documentation/adr/0021-errors-and-warnings.md

 error handling should be addressed in future development and retroactively in older code.

 ## Current state
-Presently in PACE, there are different mechanisms being used which obscure traceback on errors and warnings these are:
+Presently in PACE, there are several different mechanisms being used which obscure traceback on errors and warnings.
+The key ones are:

 - Passing error states and messages back through arguments and optionally throwing
   ```matlab